Funkadelic – Maggotbrain

 I sat down so the earthquakes wouldn’t make me fall.

-Steve from next door fired his shotgun into the ground, looked up to see if he’d pleased the Moon; the lady who lived across the street was packing her car; I was calm, to me things were just starting to make sense.
+Steve from next door fired his shotgun into the ground, looked up to see if he’d pleased the Moon; the lady who lived across the street was packing her car.

-‘Brought the asteroid that ended them for they were unprepared; your people would be, but have no need to fear such a fate.
+‘Brought the asteroid that ended them for they were unprepared; your people would be as well, but have no need to fear such a fate.

-For your kind has worked with the evil, used the remains of the first guardians to heat the planet, incubate, weaken the walls of its prison.’
+For your kind has worked with the evil, are protected by it.
+You used the remains of the first guardians to heat the planet, incubate, weaken the walls of its prison.’

 ‘The only reason I am telling you is because all life deserves a chance.’

-The Moon shrunk, disappeared; I wasn’t offended.
+The Moon shrunk, disappeared; I understood why.
 When lava shot up from the new cracks in the Earth I ran.